rfuzzo/MorrowindPlusPlus/setup/tools.md

 * In the **Start In** field, select your Morrowind **Root** folder (**C:\Games\Morrowind**).
 * Click **Apply**, and repeat the process for the remaining tools.

+{% hint style="info" %}
-> ℹ️ Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash, which we have already registered.
+Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash, which we have already registered.
+{% endhint %}

 ## Configuring MGE XE in Mod Organizer 2